Transylvania University is a destination for the arts.

 These scholarships are awarded to majors and minors in Studio Art, Digital Arts and Media, and Art History.

-- Studio Art: Studio art students must submit a portfolio with no more than 10 selections by the application deadline.
+• Studio Art: Students are expected to submit a portfolio with no more than 10 selections by the application deadline.
 Students are encouraged to bring their original artwork to their interview, though it is not required.

-- Art History: Art history students must submit a one-page essay on why they wish to study art history at Transylvania.
+• Art History: Students are expected to write a one-page essay explaining why they want to study art history at Transylvania University.

 Theater Scholarships

-These scholarships are awarded to non-majors, majors, and minors to students who intend to continue their passion for theater throughout their university experience.
+These scholarships are awarded to non-majors, majors, and minors: any student who intends to continue their passion for theater throughout their university experience.

-- Theater Performance: This includes students interested in the areas of acting, directing, and playwriting
+• Performance: This includes students interested in the areas of acting, directing, and playwriting.

-- Students will be expected to audition with a maximum two-minute, memorized monologue (classic or contemporary).
-(If auditioning virtually, please submit a video recording performing this monologue).
+• Students are expected to audition with a maximum of a two-minute, memorized monologue (classic or contemporary).

-- Technical Theater: This includes students interested in the areas of design (set, lights, sound, costume, props, projection), technical direction (robotics & construction), and technology operators.
+• Design Tech: This includes students interested in the areas of design (set, lights, sound, costume, props, projection), technical direction (robotics and construction), and technology operators.

-- Provide a portfolio of theater experience to be reviewed by theater faculty at the interview.
-Portfolios can include photos of productions that the student has provided technical support for with a description of the student’s responsibilities for the production.
+• Students are expected to provide a portfolio of their theater experience.
+Portfolios can include photos of productions that the student has provided technical support for with a description of responsibilities for the production.

-- Stage Management – This includes students interested in the areas of stage management & run crew.
+• Stage Management: This includes students interested in the areas of stage management and run crew.

-Please contact the Fine Arts Scholarship Coordinators, Alexis Mitchell, and Amanda Stoddard, at FAScholarship@transy.edu, Maurice Manning (creative writing) Ben Hawkins (instrumental music), Tim Polashek (music tech), Regan MacNay (vocal/choral music), Kurt Gohde (studio art and art history) or Tosha Fowler (theater) for additional details concerning auditions, portfolios or interviews for fine arts scholarships.
+Please contact the Fine Arts Scholarship Coordinator, Alexis Mitchell at FAScholarship@transy.edu, Maurice Manning (creative writing) Greg Partain (music program director), Tim Polashek (music tech), Kurt Gohde (studio art and art history) or Tosha Fowler (theater) for additional details concerning auditions, portfolios or interviews for fine arts scholarships.

 Get in touch